radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

+---
+title: Logging and Troubleshooting
+description: Logging and Troubleshooting
+---

-# Chapter 3: RadiantOne Universal Directory and Federated Identity Service
+# RadiantOne Universal Directory and Federated Identity Service

 The main log file for troubleshooting the RadiantOne service is <RLI_HOME>/<instance_name>/logs/vds_server.log.
 For clients accessing the RadiantOne service via the SQL interface (VRS), the log file is <RLI_HOME>/<instance_name>/logs/vrs/vrs_server.log.

-This chapter describes the RadiantOne Universal Directory and Federated Identity Service logs.
+This section describes the RadiantOne Universal Directory and Federated Identity Service logs.

 ## Windows Service Log